Who We Are

 Fr.
 Michael and his wife Joanna live in Clinton Hill, Brooklyn with their two whippets, Millie and Odette (who love off leash time in Prospect and Ft.
 Greene Parks!)

-The Rev. Christopher Ballard, Curate.
-Fr.
-Chris graduated from General Theological Seminary in May 2012 and was ordained a priest on December 8, 2012.
-Prior to seminary, Chris served as the Associate Director of The Desmond Tutu Center in New York.
+The Rev. Christopher Ballard, Associate Rector.
+Before arriving at St. Luke and St. Matthew, Fr.
+Chris served as the Associate Director of The Desmond Tutu Center in New York.
 Prior to moving to New York, Chris taught high school history, government and social studies in Texas, Georgia and New Mexico where he also served as Assistant Headmaster.

 Fr.
 Chris lives in Jersey City with his partner of 14 years, Seale “Brother” Ballenger, and their two French Bulldogs, Petey and Maddie.